Ishan-Shrestha/Data-Analysis-with-Python/README.md

 In this project, I explore the powerful capabilities of Python and its external libraries to perform data analysis.
 The goal is to provide hands-on examples and code snippets that demonstrate how to handle, process, and visualize data effectively.<br>
 ## Libraries Used
 * Numpy: For numerical operations, array manipulation, and mathematical functions.
 * Pandas: For data manipulation and analysis, especially for working with data frames.
 * Matplotlib: For creating static, animated, and interactive visualizations.
 * Seaborn: For making statistical graphics and enhancing the visual appeal of data plots.

 ## Project Structure

-Data-Analysis-with-Python/
+Data-Analysis-with-Python/ <br>
-│
+│ <br>
-├── numpy/                 # Directory for Numpy-related code and examples │   └── numpy.ipynb
+├── numpy/                 # Directory for Numpy-related code and examples <br>
+│   └── numpy.ipynb  <br>
-│
+│ <br>
-├── pandas/                # Directory for Pandas-related code and examples │   └── pandas.ipynb
+├── pandas/                # Directory for Pandas-related code and examples <br>
+│   └── pandas.ipynb     <br>
-│
+│ <br>
-├── matplotlib/            # Directory for Matplotlib-related code and visualizations │   └── matplotlib.ipynb
+├── matplotlib/            # Directory for Matplotlib-related code and visualizations <br>
+│   └── matplotlib.ipynb       <br>
-│
+│ <br>
-├── seaborn/               # Directory for Seaborn-related visualizations │   └── seaborn.ipynb
+├── seaborn/               # Directory for Seaborn-related visualizations <br>
+│   └── seaborn.ipynb <br>
-│
+│ <br>
-├── data/                  # Folder for storing datasets │   └── dataset.csv        # Example dataset
+├── data/                  # Folder for storing datasets <br>
+│   └── dataset.csv        # Example dataset <br>
-│
+│ <br>
-└── README.md             # This readme file
+└── README.md             # This readme file <br>

 ## Getting Started